Austin Cinema I & II

 A relief operator told me he was running “Harry and Tonto” one evening when someone was apparently shot inside the theatre auditorium.
 He wasn’t even aware of it until the following day when he saw the article in the papers.
 "Here I am up in the booth running this film and someone gets shot and I’m not even aware of it till the next day!" he said.

-In 1972 General Cinema took over ownership of the theatre from Loew’s and twinned it thereby effectively destroying a beautiful theatre.
+On July 18, 1972 General Cinema took over ownership of the theatre from Loew’s and it was renamed Austin Cinema.
+It was twinned November 16, 1973 thereby effectively destroying a beautiful theatre.
 It was renamed Austin Cinema I & II for local builder-developer Alfred Austin.
 The twinning was a travesty and a hack-job that completely ruined a beautiful theatre.
 The wall seperating the auditorium was painted dark blue and the opposite wall in each theatre remained as it was.
 Two smaller screens were installed probably about 25 to 30 feet wide.
 The rows of seats remained bolted to the floor and were not angled to properly face the new screens.
 Patrons seated near the dividing wall especially in the first few rows had to crane their necks at an angle towards the screen.

 The new Austin Cinema I & II opened in November 1973 with “The Way We Were” and “Executive Action”.
 When “Grease” opened in 1978 it played for what seemed like an eternity.
 It was to be the last long-running hit for the Loew’s/Austin.